CircuitCoder4696/VM/Specs/Functions and methods.md

 * same as [Function ABI](Function ABI).
 * offset 2 stores the offset of the instanes fields.
+* parameter and symbol offsets are incremented by 1.
 * offset 3 stores the offset of the object fields, which are static fields.